-The Companies Act 2014 (“the Act”) commenced on 1st June 2015.
-Under the previous Companies Acts, there were no formal qualifications necessary for the appointment as liquidator or as an examiner.
-The 2014 Companies Act however does require qualification for appointment as either liquidator and examiner.
-Please see information leaflet no.38 regarding qualifications and disqualifications and also Part 11 Companies Act 2014.
+Under Part 11 of the the Companies Act 2014, there is a formal qualification requirement for appointment as either liquidator and examiner.
+Companies Act 2014.
 It should be noted that the Companies Registration Office has no involvement regarding qualification.

-A liquidator (including a provisional liquidator) can continue to act, in a winding up where the appointment was made prior to the Companies Act 2014’s commencement. (i.e The Act does not affect the appointment of liquidator in any case which was started prior to the new Act).
+A liquidator, including a provisional liquidator, can continue to act, in a winding up where the appointment was made prior to the Companies Act 2014’s commencement, i.e the 2014 Act does not affect the appointment of liquidator in any case which was started prior to enactment of the the 2014 Companies Act.

-If a liquidator is applying to act as a liquidator to a company under category 5 (Person of Practical experience), the liquidator can continue to act as liquidator to a company where the appointment was made prior to the introduction of the new Act, even where that application has been refused. (i.e. the new Act does not affect the appointment of a liquidator in any case which was started prior to the new Act).
+If a liquidator is applying to act as a liquidator to a company under Category 5, a Person of Practical experience, the liquidator can continue to act as liquidator to a company where the appointment was made prior to the introduction of the Companies Act 2014, even where that application has been refused, i.e. the 2014 Act does not affect the appointment of a liquidator in any case which was started prior to the Companies Act 2014.

 Category 1 – Member of a prescribed accountancy body